dhaifley/game2d/app/README.md

 It centrally displays a large canvas for rendering the WASM version of the game2d client, which is running the currently selected game definition.

-It also displays a prompt window for interacting with a generative AI service.
+It also displays a prompt textbox for interacting with a generative AI service.
 The game2d-api back end can submit a prompt to an AI service, along with the current game state, and information about the game engine, and have the AI service generate new game state.
-The prompt window is used to collect user prompts, and display dialog history for the currently selected game definition.
+The prompt window is used to collect user prompts, and display prompt history for the currently selected game definition.

 ## Getting Started